jity16/When-to-Update-Your-Model-Constrained-Model-based-Reinforcement-Learning/README.md

 ## Run the Code:

-Depending on what interface you want to use to run this code, there are three main ways you can run the code:
+Depending on your preferred interface for running this code, there are three primary methods available:
 ### Run CMLO under Cat-Runner

-1. according to readme.md, start cat-runner, that is, you can open a local web page, direct interaction can be, different parameters according to the yaml file to modify on the line
+[Cat-Runner Webpage Interface]
+1. Refer to **How to Start Cat-Runner**, start the Cat-Runner webpage, and then you can interact directly to start your running tasks.
+If you want different hyperparameters, modify the YAML file in `cat-mbrl-lib/mbrl/examples/conf'

+[Cat-Runner Command-Line Interface]
-2. still start cat-runner, but do not need to open the web page.
-Then open the terminal, you can use the following command:
+2. Initiate Cat-Runner, but without opening the web page.
+Instead, use the terminal to control it with the following commands:
-`tools/run`: start a new task.
+`tools/run`: Start a new task.
-`tools/stop`: stop a running task.
+`tools/stop`: Stop a running task.
-`tools/add_to_tensorboard`: add a task to the tensorboard list `tools/del_from_tensorboard`: removes a task from the tensorboard list.
+`tools/add_to_tensorboard`: Add a task to the Tensorboard list `tools/del_from_tensorboard`: Remove a task from the Tensorboard list.

-> Notes: All commands come with their own parameter descriptions and can be called without parameters.
+> Notes: Each command comes with its own set of parameters and can be executed with or without additional arguments.
-Open the website and check the status of Cat Runner.
-In the task list, the "Status" column can be clicked to see the detailed parameters and output files.
+You can also view the status of Cat Runner tasks on the website.
+In the task list, clicking on the "Status" column will provide access to detailed parameters and output files.

 ### Run CMLO without Cat-Runner

-3. Without starting Cat Runner, just run it from the command line as:
+3. If you prefer not to use Cat-Runner, you can run the code from the command line directly.
+Use the following command:
 ```
    cd cat-mbrl-lib/ && "
     "CUDA_VISIBLE_DEVICES=%s " // gpu_id